PE and Sport Premium 2017-2018

 Additional PE and Sport activities

-- Intra-Academy house competitions organised in a range of sports and activities including Football, Fitness and Athletics.
+- Ran intra-school house competitions in a range of sports and activities including Athletics (summer term).

 Improvements to quality of provision